Homberg (Efze): Buildings

 On 19 May 2005 on Wallstraße in Homberg, a collaborative work by Christina Fiand and Ernst Groß was put up.
 The artwork, called Die Stelzengänger ("The Stilt Walkers") is a commissioned work by the Town of Homberg and the Kraftstrombezugsgenossenschaft (KBG; Electrical Supply Coöperative).
 Three figures on stilts more than six metres high peer curiously over the town wall on Wallstraße.

 The three carved figures are meant to awaken passersby's curiosity about Homberg and get them to have a look behind the town's walls.
 The same artist created another artwork before the Schwalm-Eder district offices above the Old Graveyard park.

 Transport

+Homberg belongs to the North Hesse Transport Network, which provides bus transport to the town.

-Homberg is said to be the only district seat in Germany that is not on the railway network.
-It belongs, however, to the North Hesse Transport Network.
+Homberg is sometimes said to be the only district seat in Germany that is not on the railway network, but several other such towns exist, for example in Bavaria.